GLIMPSE-D: Metallicity Decline in Faint Galaxies: Implications for [O III]+Hb Luminosity Function and Reionisation Budget: Results and discussions

-The \Oiiib-to-\hb~ratio is a commonly used indirect tracer of metallicity in star-forming galaxies \citep[e.g.][]{sanders_aurora_2025}.
-Indeed, for metallicities $\oh \la 8.0$, R3 decreases monotonically towards low O/H, as also confirmed by photoionization models, for a given ionisation parameter \citep[see e.g.][]{nakajima_empress_2024}.
-Qualitatively, the observed decrease of R3 with \muv\ is therefore expected from known mass-metallicity relationships, if \muv\ also traces stellar mass to first order.
+The \Oiiib-to-\hb\ ratio (R3) is a well-established metallicity tracer in star-forming galaxies \citep[e.g.][]{sanders_aurora_2025}.
+For $\oh \la 8.0$, R3 decreases monotonically with metallicity, as confirmed by photoionisation models \citep[e.g.][]{nakajima_empress_2024}.
+Qualitatively, the observed decrease of R3 with \muv\ is therefore expected from known mass-metallicity relationships, if \muv\ also traces stellar mass to first order \citep[e.g.][]{song_evolution_2016, rojas-ruiz_borg-jwst_2025}.
 To translate R3 to metallicity, we used the calibrated \Z~measurements from \citet{nakajima_empress_2022} (all samples calibration), assuming that the GLIMPSE-D objects are on the low-metallicity branch of the R3-O/H relation (i.e.~at $\oh \la 8.0$).
-Fig.~\ref{fig:Z} shows the resulting metallicities as a function of \muv, spanning oxygen abundances of $\oh \sim 6.9-7.9$ ($\sim 2-20$ \% solar, adopting $\oh_{\rm solar}=8.69$ from \cite{asplund_chemical_2009}).
-Objects around $\oh\sim7.9$ have $\Rt\gtrsim6$, at or above the maximum of the R3 metallicity calibration from \citet{nakajima_empress_2022}.
-The lowest abundances are close to the observed metallicity floor at $\oh \sim7.0$ found so far, both in low-$z$ and high-$z$ observations \citep[e.g.,][]{sanders_aurora_2025, nakajima_empress_2022}.
-The UV-faint galaxies with extremely low metallicities remain challenging to observe due to their faint nebular features, as shown by recent observations at $z \sim 6$ and other searches for extremely metal-poor galaxies \citep[e.g.][]{morishita_pristine_2025, vanzella_pristine_2025, vanzella_extreme_2024, vanzella_extremely_2023, breneman_leonessa_2025}.
-An in-depth analysis of the properties of the faintest ($\muv > -17$) GLIMPSE-D galaxies will be presented in Asada et al. (in prep).
+Figure~\ref{fig:Z} shows the resulting metallicities as a function of \muv, spanning oxygen abundances of $\oh \sim 6.9-7.9$ ($\sim 2-20$~\% solar, adopting $\oh_{\rm solar}=8.69$ from \cite{asplund_chemical_2009}).
+Objects around $\oh\sim7.9$ have $\Rt\gtrsim6$ at or above the maximum of the R3 metallicity calibration from \citet{nakajima_empress_2022}.
+The lowest abundances are close to the observed metallicity floor at $\oh \sim7.0$ found so far, both in low-$z$ and high-$z$ observations \citep[e.g.][]{sanders_aurora_2025, nakajima_empress_2022}.
+The UV-faint galaxies with extremely low metallicities remain challenging to observe due to their faint nebular features, as shown by recent observations at $z \sim 6$ and other searches for extremely metal-poor galaxies \citep[e.g.][]{morishita_pristine_2025, vanzella_pristine_2026, vanzella_extreme_2024, vanzella_extremely_2023, breneman_leonessa_2025}.
+An in-depth analysis of the properties of the faintest ($\muv > -17$) GLIMPSE-D galaxies is presented in \citet{asada_glimpse-ddt_2026}.